razeem/docker-baseline-php-fpm/README.md

   The plugin will use this for service and folder names in Compose files.

 - **System Packages:**
-  Edit `Docker/apt-packages.env` to add/remove Ubuntu packages.
+  Edit `Docker/apt-packages.env` to add/remove Ubuntu packages (for Ubuntu variant).

 - **Environment Variables:**
-  Edit `Docker/.env.dist` and copy to `.env` for your local settings.
+  Edit `.env` which is copied `Docker/.env.dist` for your local settings.

 ---